test-kitchen/busser-serverspec/README.md

                 `-- spec_helper.rb
 ```

 `Gemfile` is optional.
-You can specify installing Serverspec version and install gems you need.
+You can specify installing Serverspec version and install the gems you need.

 ## <a name="note"></a> Note

 ### <a name="spec"></a> File Matching

-Globbing pattern to match files is `"serverspec/*/*_spec.rb"`.
+The globbing pattern to match files is `"serverspec/*/*_spec.rb"`.
 You need to use `"_spec.rb"` (underscore), not `"-spec.rb"` (minus).

 ### <a name="serverspec1"></a> Specify Serverspec version

-If you have to specify Serverspec version, you can use Gemfile.
+If you have to specify the Serverspec version, you can use Gemfile.
 Example Gemfile:

 ```Gemfile
 source 'https://rubygems.org'